Sailor Piece Beginner Guide — New Players Start Here

 Choosing Your Race

 Race determines your passive stats and special abilities throughout the game.
-For beginners, Human is the safest starting point: flat stat bonuses, easy to understand, and no locked content.
-Mink is excellent if you want mobility—their Electro ability and sprint bonus make early-game questing much faster.
-Fishman excels in water traversal and has excellent mid-game scaling.
-Sky Race provides aerial superiority once unlocked but is harder to leverage early.
-Check our Races Tier List at /tier-lists/races/ to compare all races side by side before committing.
+Sailor Piece has 21 races, each with fixed abilities.
+For beginners, Human is the safest starting point: flat stat bonuses and easy to understand.
+Mink is excellent if you want mobility with its sprint bonus.
+SwordBlessed is great for sword-focused builds.
+Sunborn offers strong overall stats with lifesteal.
+Your race is randomly assigned at start—you can reroll with Gems.
+Check our Races Tier List at /tier-lists/races/ to compare all 21 races side by side before committing.

 Picking Your First Fruit

-Don't spin for a Mythic fruit on day one—you won't know how to use it effectively.
-Instead, pick up a Smoke, Sand, or Ice fruit from the fruit merchant.
-These Common/Uncommon fruits teach you the fundamental mechanics: Logia invulnerability, AoE attacks, and cooldown management.
+Don't spin for a Mythical fruit on day one—you won't know how to use it effectively.
+Instead, spin for a Common or Rare fruit from the Fruit Dealer (50 Gems or 15,000 Cash per spin).
+Spin, Invisible, Flame, or Ice are solid starter picks that teach you fundamental mechanics: AoE attacks, cooldown management, and combo setups.
 Once you hit level 100 and understand the combat loop, then consider trading up.
 See our Fruits Guide at /guides/fruits-guide/ for a complete breakdown.

 Level 0–250: Early Game Strategy